pyvisa/pyvisa/docs/index.rst

    :class: floatingflask

-..warning: This Documentation is undergoing heavy reorganization.
+.. warning: This Documentation is undergoing heavy reorganization.

 The PyVISA package enables you to control all kinds of measurement equipment